Our new topic is Online, Social and Participatory Media - or OSP for short.

 Preliminary exercise tasks: Music Video

-Task: Create a 30-40 second music video - similar to your coursework.
+Task: Create a a 30-40 second music video - similar to your coursework.
 The video needs to be appropriate to the brief we have been given in terms of content and target audience.

 Length: approximately 30-40 seconds.

+Equipment: Smart phone or a school camcorder (limited numbers available).
+Note: you may need to bring in the cable to capture the videos from your phone or use data to upload to Google Drive / iCloud.
 Groups: None.
 You MUST work individually.
 However, other people can act in your scene or operate equipment (e.g. camera, sound) as long as they are directed by the candidate submitting the work.
 You may want to get into groups of two or three to help each other complete this task.
+What your music video needs to include Content:

 - At least two filming locations.